As part of your Workable subscription you can seamlessly send job offers to candidates by adding Offer Templates to your account.

 Customize templates to be on brand with the exact language you want to use when extending an offer.
 You'll create offer documents with ‘fill in the blank’ variables for the finer details of the offer.

 We're delighted to extend this offer of employment for the position of [job] with [company].
 If you accept this offer, your start date will be [start_date] or another mutually agreed upon date and you would report to [direct_manager].

 Cash Compensation.
 The company will pay ou a starting salary at the rate of [salary], ...

 When you want to send an offer to a candidate you’ll simply input details like salary and start date (all the details in [brackets] in the example above).
 The candidate will receive a link via email where they can review the details and provide their e-signature (powered by HelloSign).

 You’ll be notified as soon as the candidate accepts your offer.

-You must be an admin to add or update Offer Templates.
+You must be a Super Admin to add or update Offer Templates.

 To add or edit offer templates on your account, click your user icon in the upper right of Workable and navigate to Templates.
 Scroll down to the Offer Templates section.

 Your account comes with a default template which you can view, edit, clone or delete.